Leaders, Don’t Punish the Many for the Mistakes of the Few!

 All for one, and one for all!
-This saying might work for the Three Musketeers, but when it comes to disciplining your employees it might not be the best policy to adopt.
+This saying might work for the Three Musketeers, but it might not be the best policy to adopt when it comes to disciplining your employees.
 Yet, leaders every day try to punish everyone for the misbehavior of a single team member.
 But what does that accomplish?
 And does it actually fix the problem?

 Take, for instance, a conversation I had following one of my 18-hour supervision class sessions.
 A student asked about a problem she was facing at work.
 An employee of hers was abusing their cellphone privileges.
 This employee spoke to their spouse for 3-4 hours out of every 8-hour day.
 As a result, this student was considering discontinuing cellphone privileges for her entire staff.
 When I asked if she had an open mind, this student replied with an enthusiastic, "Yes!"